Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 ## A tour of the user interface

-There's a lot of UI packed into this module, so let's take a tour.
+There's a lot packed into HC-1, so let's take a tour.

 From right to left, top to bottom: